iamrajith/5-DaysWithKubernetes/4-FamiliarsWithKubernetesControlplaneAndWorkernodeComponents.md

 kubectl get pods -n kube-system
 ```

-This will list all the control plane components.
+This lists all the control plane components.

 ## Exploring Individual Control Plane Components

-You can describe each pod to get more information about it.
-Here's how you can do it for each control plane component:
+We can obtain a detailed description of each pod.
+Let's see how to do it for each control plane component:

 ### API Server